lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The rule does not describe the original packet format which must be known from the compressor/decompressor.
 The rule just describes the compression/decompression behavior for the header fields.
-In the rule, the description of the header field must be done in the same order they appear in the packet.
+In the rule, it is recommended to describe the header field in the same order they appear in the packet.

 On the other hand, the rule describes the compressed header which are transmitted regarding their position in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.